How Covid-19 Is Impacting Business Intelligence & Market Analysis

 How?
 Just imagine you have a workforce of around 200 people.
 Catching up with an entire group of 200 employees in this WFH (Work From Home) scenario doesn’t seem possible.

 Managing your team with proper email communication also via their phones that show your concern towards the employees is a step forward.
 What else can be done is that you can use an effective BI tool to pull data from the employee management system and rank their performance.
 This would allow you to extract the correct information regarding the performances and your employees are happy at the same time if they gain recognition for their hard work.
+For health & Social care-related jobs check out OUTT.

 Business Intelligence Tools You Need To Stay Afloat During The Covid-19 Crisis